denver1117/small-data-service/README.md

 ### Use Cases
-The intended use case of `small-data-service` is to provide a simple way to serve single record requests to CSV data store in S3 with no infrastructure to manage.
+The intended use case of `small-data-service` is to provide a simple way to serve single record requests to CSV data stored in S3 with no infrastructure to manage.
 Where traditional alternatives would be to store this data in a relational data store (`Amazon RDS`), a document store (`Amazon DocumentDB`, `Amazon Elasticsearch Service`, `Amazon DynamoDB`) or in memory on one or more virtual machines (`Amazon EC2`, `Amazon EKS`), these cost time and money to setup and manage.
 This is often too much overhead for very simple data that is small in size.

 Here are some use cases that `small-data-service` was designed with in mind: